HyunjiKim-creator/CS411_TEAM7/README.md

 creating a robust and user-tailored travel planning experience.

-# Project Idea 2: A Health and Environment Monitoring App
+# Project Idea 2: A Health and Environment Monitoring App (x)

 Description:
 The app would make use of the user's location and health data to provide recommendations for maintaining a healthy lifestyle.The app leverages third-party authentication mechanisms such as Twitter or Facebook OAuth for secure user logins.By utilizing two APIs, one from a weather data provider such as the National Oceanic and Atmospheric Administration (NOAA) and another from a health and fitness data provider,